Emergency services

 Not all medication available over the counter or by prescription in Australia is available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

-Check if your medication is legal in the Dominican Republic.
+If you plan or need to take medication check if it's legal in the Dominican Republic.
 Take enough legal medication for your trip.

 Keep medication in their original packaging with a clear label.